alexeyraspopov/redux-suspense/README.md

 from developers so it can be done in the most efficient way and updated with newer versions of React without forcing developers to refactor existing code.

+**Note:** this project is an experiment.
+I encourage you to try, though carefully consider undiscovered bugs before using in your real projects.

 ## API

     import { createResourceMapper } from 'redux-suspense';